shabin5785/Golang_notes/Go_4.md

  -Method set of interface doesn’t have to contain at least one member.
 It can be completely empty Empty interface is automatically satisfied by any type — so value of any type can be assigned to such interface type variable.
 The behaviour of dynamic or static types apply to empty interfaces in the same way as to non-empty interfaces.
 Prominent use of empty interface exists in variadic function fmt.Println.

+ -Every type which implements all interface’s method automatically satisfies such interface.
+We don’t need in these types use any other keywords like f.ex. implements in Java to say that type implements an interface.
+It’s automatically detected by Go compiler and it’s really powerful feature of the language

+ -Interface type value gives access ONLY to methods of its interface type.
+It hides all details about the exact value like if it’s struct, array, scalar etc